SmartMeshFoundation/Photon/docs/SmartRaiden_Monitoring_Service.md

 -  Any single SM node is **trustworthy**.

-In order to reduce the cost, SM node has to be honest and without any fraudulent intention.
+In order to reduce the cost, A single SM node was choosen which has to be honest and without any fraudulent intention.
 It's presumed that any SM node will not be in coalition with participants that closes the channel and do nothing with fraudulent behavior.
 If SM nodes act fraudulently, the maximum cost is that delegator will not commit to the underlying blockchain.

 ## SM Settlement Process

-When settlement process occurs, the SM node update balance proofs of one closing payment channel on behalf of delegator, by invoking `updateTransferDelegate`, and to release locks on the transaction by `withdraw`.
-Any SM node is permitte with invocation of `updateTransferDelegate` with only one time.
+When settlement process occurs, the SM node update balance proofs of one closing payment channel on behalf of delegator, by invoking `updateTransferDelegate`, and to unlock the locks by `withdraw`.
+Any SM node is permitted with invocation of `updateTransferDelegate` with only one time.
 Presumed that Alice and Bob are APPs for both sides of the payment channel, SM node is the trusted node for delegation service, and carl is a node for charge (a smartraiden node), SMT as a token for fee to pay for any transaction.
 Bob attempts to disconnect the network, before which he calls for a SM node to help him with the following procedures.

 SM Settlement Process works as follow.

 1. Starup the SmartRaiden Monitoring Service.
 2. Bob checks the set of smartraiden nodes, to obtain committed data for SM node.
 3. Bob commits to a SM node with a proof of transaction.
-4. The SM node accepts requests from delegators, and enquires whether sufficient balances are held in SM nodes.
+4. The SM node accepts requests from delegators,and Bob enquires whether sufficient balances are held in SM nodes.
-5. If there is deficient balance in SM accounts, then Bob transfers some amount of SMT to the account of carl, in order to pay for transaction gas.
-This is the regular process.
+5. If there is deficient balance in SM accounts, then Bob transfers some amount of SMT to carl, in order to pay for delegation fee.
+This is the regular smartraiden transfer.
 6. Alice closes the payment channel.
 7. SM node waits for half the period of settle timeout.
 8. SM node commits to the chain with proofs of delegation.
-9. At the time settlement process has completed, Alice invokes `settle`, so that Alice and Bob get their SMT, and Carl gets his fee.
+9. After the settle timeout window, Alice invokes `settle`, so that Alice and Bob get their SMT, and Carl gets his fee.

 ## Data Feed of SM
 One delegator requires to feed his signature to his trusted SM node, in which all the information of `updateTransferDelegate` and `withdraw` gets contained.